You'll Have Tons Of Fun With This Circus Cheesecake

 Next, bake the cake carefully in a convection oven at 300°F for 1½ hours.
 After it has cooled down, removed the springform pan and place the cake on a cooling rack.

-Heat the cream and add in the couverture.
+Heat the cream and add in the white chocolate.
 Stir it in with a whisk until it has completely dissolved.
 Then it's time to stir in the white food coloring.
 Pour the liquid icing directly onto the center of the cake — it will run over the edges and completely cover the cake without any effort.

 For the finishing touch, sprinkle the entire top of the cake with multi-colored sugar sprinkles and finally, dot some blobs of whipped cream in a circle around the edge with a piping bag.